CBeloch/Xbox-DVR-Downloader/README.md

 The scripts will download all media they can find and save them in a folder per game and names the media by the capture date and time.

-You an run the scripts again, I've implemented code that will skip media if the target file already exists.
+You can run the scripts again, I've implemented code that will skip media if the target file already exists.

 [TOC]